CESARBR/opencensus-go/exporter/graphite/Readme.md

 import "go.opencensus.io/exporter/graphite"
 ```

-The API of this project is still evolving, see: [Deprecation Policy](#deprecation-policy).
+The API of this project is still evolving.
 The use of vendoring or a dependency management tool is recommended.

 ### Prerequisites